Introduction to Residual Limb Pain

 While phantom limb pain is something that the general public is aware of because it’s a strange phenomenon, people often don’t realize that an amputee may feel pain in their residual limb even after the limb heals.
 Residual limb pain is experienced by at least half of all individuals with an amputation.1 It refers to any pain that is felt in the part of the limb that still exists.

 The reasons for residual limb pain vary, as does who experiences residual limb pain, and when.
 A person who has had a traumatic amputation may experience severe residual limb pain from tissue damage in the weeks following their amputation that should recede with time, healing and treatment.
 A neuroma, which is a balled-up end of a cut nerve, can also cause localized residual limb pain.
 A congenital or traumatic amputee may experience residual limb pain due to utilizing poor body mechanics (how a person moves when doing a task) to compensate for not having the ability to grasp or pinch with the injured limb.
 All individuals with an amputation may experience pain while using a prosthetic device if that device doesn’t fit well, or if they haven’t been taught how to use their prosthetic device correctly.
-Fitting patients with a comfortable prosthesis and teaching them how to use it is one of our specialties at Arm Dynamics.
+Fitting patients with a comfortable prosthesis and teaching them how to use it is one of our specialties.

 While residual limb pain may seem like something you’re “just going to have to put up with,” there is no need to suffer — many people who seek help find relief.
 All residual limb pain should be reported to your doctor, your prosthetist and your clinical therapy specialist.
 Upper limb specialists are specially trained to diagnose the pain, and make sure it isn’t phantom pain, as those can sometimes occur at the same time2.